raulraja/github4s/microsite/docs/pull_request.md

 ### Update a pull request branch

 Merges the base HEAD into your pull request branch.
-Note that this is an experimental API, meaning github could stop supporting it at any time.
+Note that this is an experimental API, meaning github could stop supporting it at any time or change in an incompatible way.

 Accepts these parameters:

  - the repository coordinates (`owner` and `name` of the repository).
  - `pullRequest`: integer id of you pr.
- - `iAgreeToUseExperimentalApi`: your conscious agreement to use an experimental API.
  - `expectedHeadSha`: The expected SHA of the pull request's HEAD ref for an optional check on github's side.

 ```scala mdoc:compile-only